 Any solution with the owner should be in writing.
 If the dispute with the owner continues, keep track of any written correspondence the board has with the owner.

-Provided the issue relates to the Condominium Property Act, its regulation, or the condo’s bylaws, you can engage in mediation or arbitration to resolve the issue as long as the owner agrees to this dispute resolution method.
-Find a mediator or arbitrator by visiting the ADR Institute of Alberta’s Online Directory.
+Provided the issue relates to the Condominium Property Act, its regulation, or the condo’s bylaws, you can engage in mediation or arbitration to resolve the issue as long as the owner agrees to it.
+Find a mediator or arbitrator through the ADR Institute of Alberta’s Online Directory.

 What is improper conduct by an owner?